spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/9-tap.md

 The stream DSL syntax requires the named destination to be prefixed with a colon (`:`).

-Suppose you want to collect the user click events from an HTTP web endpoint and send them over to a Kafka topic with the name `user-click-events`.
+Suppose you want to collect the user click events from an HTTP web endpoint and send them over to a Kafka topic with a name of `user-click-events`.
 In this case, your stream DSL in Spring Cloud Data Flow could be as follows:

 ```
 http > :user-click-events
 ```

-Now the `user-click-events` Kafka topic is set up to consume the user click events from an HTTP web endpoint and thereby acts as a `sink`.
+Now the `user-click-events` Kafka topic is set up to consume the user click events from an HTTP web endpoint and thereby act as a `sink`.

 Assume that you want to create another event-streaming pipeline that consumes these user click events and stores them in an RDBMS.
 The stream DSL in this case could be as follows: